-Daniel is the Founding Chair and Executive Vice Chair of the Learning for Well-being Foundation, formerly the Education Foundation.
+Daniel is the Founding Chair and Chair of the Learning for Well-being Foundation, formerly the Education Foundation.
 From a young age onwards, Daniel took a great passion in a more holistic approach of human beings, education and health care.

 As a healthcare entrepreneur, Daniel has always pursued a deeper understanding of human functioning.
 With diverse approaches encompassing tools and methodologies from the Western and Eastern cultures.
 He has established, chaired or directed several healthcare businesses ranging from biofeedback and cognitive behavioural therapy to tools for genetic diagnostics, cell therapy, glycol-protein mapping, finger printing and sequencing to medical devices.
 He is also a Board member of the Evens Foundation, of EPTO (European Peer Trainers Organization) and on the board of EIESP (European Institute for Education and Social Policy).

 Daniel is married with two young children and currently living in The Netherlands.
 Send an email to Daniel

 Ms. Evens is a leader in the fields of international business and philanthropy.
 As President of the Evens Foundation, she has worked to promote diversity, respect and tolerance in Europe by providing grants, organizing conferences, and recognizing worthy initiatives in culture and education.
 The Evens Foundation awards Prizes for Intercultural Education to contribute to European social integration.